wxMaxima-developers/wxmaxima/README.md

     cmake --build .
     sudo cmake --build . -- install

+If you want to install into a special prefix (not /usr/local), use

+    cmake -DCMAKE_INSTALL_PREFIX:PATH=/your/installation/prefix

+in the cmake call above.

 If you want to create binary packages (tar.gz, tar.bz2, DEB & RPM), you can create them with: